erg-lang/erg-lang.org/content/_index.md

 # Features

-- __Robustness__
+## __Robustness__

-  Erg has a strong type system.
+  Erg has a strong type system and comfortable compiler support.
 For example, it has dependent types and refinement types.
 These types strongly encode pre-conditions, invariant conditions, etc. into the code.

+## __Simplicity & Consistency__

+  Erg consists of a very simple and consistent syntax, which can significantly reduce the amount of code compared to other languages.
+However, its functionality is not inferior to them.
+  Since the type inference system is powerful, you can code like a dynamically typed language.

-- __Readability__
+## __Readability__

   In addition to the readability of the syntax itself, Erg defines a rich set of methods and functions by default to improve code readability.

+## __Multi Paradigm__
+  Functional & Object-Oriented

+## __Maintainability__
+  Erg requires some kinds of markers to be placed on code that causes side effects or changes internal state, which can localize the complexity of code.
+This will greatly improve the maintainability of your code.

-- __Programmer Friendly__
+## __Programmer Friendly__

-  Erg is committed to providing error messages that are easy to read.
+  Erg is committed to providing error messages that are easy to read and various development tools.
 Erg also provide multilingual support for error messages, etc.

-- __Multi Paradigm__
-  - Functional & Object-Oriented

-- __Incrementally improve your Python codebase__
+## __Interoperability with Python__

   Erg code can be compiled into Python bytecode.
 This means you have zero-cost access to your Python assets with Erg.
-It is also easy to type and call Python APIs, like TypeScript.

-- __Multiple Backends__
+## __Multiple Backends__
   - CPython
   - __WIP__ Dyne (Python compatible bytecode interpreter, optimized to Erg's specifications, static types and the ownership system etc.)
-  - __WIP__ LLVM (The compiler is called Gal, also optimized to Erg's specifications same as Dyne)
+  - __WIP__ LLVM (The compiler is called Gal, also optimized to Erg's specifications)